Pain Free Tooth Extraction

 The average costs for teeth extractions in Los Angeles range from $300-$1000, all-inclusive.
 The cost depends on the type of extraction and it’s related procedures such as bone graft, collagen membrane, and sutures.
 On the other hand different types of sedition’s are available.

 There are unique scenarios that the cost could raise over $1000.
-At Smile Angels of Beverly Hills we offer complimentary tooth extraction consultation and pre-evaluation.
+At Smile Angels of Beverly Hills we offer tooth extraction consultation and pre-evaluation.
 Financing with low monthly payments is available for patients without insurance.

 Insurance and Financing